3d Modularity Revisited: Defects Z -invariants and Modularity

 Note that performing the Laplace transform is equivalent to integrating over the distinguished node (see the proof of Theorem 1.2 of \cite{GM}).
-As a result, the interpretation as the defect half-index of the invariant $\hat{Z}_{b}(S_{ p/r}^{3}(K);W_{\nu})$ defined above follows if the interpretation for $\hat Z(M_3;W_{\bnu})$ formulated in Conjecture \ref{conj:Wilson_interpretation} holds true.
+From this point of view, if Conjecture \ref{conj:Wilson_interpretation} on the defect half-index interpretation for the topological invariants $\hat Z(M_3;W_{\bnu})$ holds true, the above invariant $\hat{Z}_{b}(S_{ p/r}^{3}(K);W_{\nu})$ is also expected to have a similar physical definition.
+As a result we do not list it as a separate conjecture.

 \begin{rmk} Note that in \eqref{def:ZhatintegralWilson} we have shifted the argument $b$ in the theta function, and in \eqref{eq:surgeryS2_defect} the argument in the Laplace transformation.
 In general, the shift is non-trivial and not just a relabeling since $b+\nu$ might not belong to the set \eqref{set:spinc} of permissible ${\rm Spin}^c$-structures, when $\nu $ is odd.
-The non-trivial spin of the defect operator is likely the reason for this modification of ${\rm Spin}^c$-structures\footnote{We thank Mrunmay Jagadale for suggesting the interpretation.}. \end{rmk}
+The non-trivial spin of the defect operator is responsible for this modification of ${\rm Spin}^c$-structures\footnote{We thank Mrunmay Jagadale for suggesting the interpretation.}. \end{rmk}

 Various other methods have been developed for the computation of $F_K$-series \cite{GM, Park2106, GGKPS2005, EGGKPSS2110}, with each having its advantages.
 To appreciate the necessity of having other methods, note that the Laplace transforms \eqref{eq:Laplace transform2} generate $q$-series with positive powers of the expansion parameter $q$ only when $p/r<0$.
 In what follows we will focus on a method based on the so-called ``inverted" Habiro series of the knot~$K$, which unlike \eqref{eq:Laplace transform2} can in some situations be applied to the $p/r>0$ surgeries.
 This will be especially important when we compute $\hat Z$-invariants of the mock type in the next section.
 In the remainder of the subsection, we will focus on integral surgeries where $r=1$.